Luisky/ansible-fedora/README.md

 ### Extensions :

 They have to be enabled manually with the extension App.
-I disbale 'Fedora Logo' and enable both 'Places Status Indicator' and 'KStatusNotifierItem/AppIndicator Support'. ('Removable Drive Menu' is nice too but I don't use it).
+I disbale 'Fedora Logo' and enable 'Places Status Indicator'.

 ### Mouse Sensitivty :